iandreafc/sbs-bi-docs/param.md

 - `Min co-occurrence frequency`: textual co-occurrences that are below this threshold will be filtered out.
 Must be an integer bigger or equal to 1 (1 means no filtering).
 This value can have a strong impact on the computation time (higher values, faster analysis).
 The calculation of co-occurrences depends on the time periods specified for the analysis.
 - `Generate topic models `: if set to "yes" topic modeling will be performed and added to the graphical report.
 It can be resource intensive.
 The "yes and only" option allows to simplify the process and only carry out a topic modeling, without calculating the SBS and producing its related reports.
 In the case of a "yes and only" choice:
   - no time intervals will be considered (all text documents with a date between `Start time` and `End time` will be used);
   - please ignore the `Link fiter adjustment for topics` parameter and consider the `Min co-occurrence frequency` instead.
-Value is usually higher than that of an analysis carried out on time intervals.
+Value is usually higher than that of an analysis carried out on time intervals;
+  - indicating brands is still mandatory in the parameters form.
+If you have no brands and are just interested in the topic modeling, invent a word that does not exist and use it as a brand.
 - `Send email at the end`: if checked, the system will send an email when the analysis ends.

 #### Advanced Settings